Download This Sample

 - Around 1046 BCE, Zhou Dynasty was set up by King Wu of the Zhou province after he rebelled against King Zhou of Shang.
 Chinese philosophers such as Confucius, Mencius, and Lao Tzu flourished during this era.

 - Moreover, codification and iron metallurgy also became sophisticated.

 - The Imperial Era in China emerged during the Qin Dynasty (221-206 BCE).
-Shi Huangdi, its founder, ordered the destruction of walled fortifications and building of the Great Wall of China.
+Shi Huangdi, its founder, ordered the destruction of walled fortifications and the building of the Great Wall of China.

-- ”It stretched for over 5,000 kilometres (3,000 miles) across hill and plain, from the boundaries of Korea in the east to the troublesome Ordos Desert in the west.
+- ”It stretched for over 5,000 kilometers (3,000 miles) across hill and plain, from the boundaries of Korea in the east to the troublesome Ordos Desert in the west.
 It was an enormous logistical undertaking, though for much of its course it incorporated lengths of earlier walls built by the separate Chinese kingdoms to defend their northern frontiers in the fourth and third centuries.”
 (Scarre and Fagan, 382).

 - The Han Dynasty was founded by Liu Bang, Emperor Gao who began to employ intellect rather than aristocracy in running the bureaucracy.
-It was then followed by the Six Dynasty, Sui, Tang, and the Song Dynasty which led to modern day China.
+It was then followed by the Six Dynasty, Sui, Tang, and the Song Dynasty which led to modern-day China.

 - Aside from rivers, China is also bordered by the Himalayan Mountains which kept ancient Chinese civilization isolated

 - Since 105 AC, Chinese people began paper making which easily spread through central Asia along the silk road.

 - During the Song Dynasty, Bi Sheng invented movable type printing made of hard clay and iron plates.
 This type of printing spread quickly through Europe and became one of the leading features of the Renaissance era.